Tag Archive | Long Beach washington

 The set of dominoes acquired for Mom after her dementia diagnosis.

-Mexican Train, however, uses dominoes with up to twelve dots on each face, so there are 91 tiles.
+Mexican Train, however, uses dominoes with zero up to twelve dots on each face, so there are 91 tiles.
 We turn to the Infallible Wikipedia once again to learn how the game is played:

 “With a standard double-twelve set the double twelve is placed in the station.
 In each successive round the next lower double is used until all doubles are used.
 The double-blank is the final round.